vikiru/grocadex/README.md

 npm run start
 ```

-2. Start the development server for the frontend and start the backend concurrently.
+2. Start the development server for the frontend and the backend concurrently.

 ```bash
 npm run dev